edinel/recipes/_recipes/Sourdough_Crackers.md

     - Poke lots of holes in it
     - Coat with olive oil
     - Cut into squares with pizza roller
-    - Sprinkle with more salt (should have used more)
+    - Sprinkle with more salt
     - Bake at 375F 15-20 minutes until brown
 ---
 This is an awesome way to reuse the sourdough discard that you rack up over the week while baking bread.

 I like to use sea salt for the topping to get some more interesting flavors.